Data-for-Good-by-UF/AIR/README.md

+# This repository is the origial AIRPrediction.
+There is one repository that is forked from this repository that is extended this project EXCEPT machine learning part.

 # AIRPrediction
 (Framework) AIR Quality Forecast Model leveraging Time Series Models to enable timely preventive measures to reduce harmful impact on U.S. citizens.